qvantel/orcd-frontend/heatmap_panel/README.md

 Our query for the graph:
 aliasByMetric(summarize(qvantel.product.$category.$products, '$timetype', 'sum', false))

+Notice when a $ is used before a word, it is a template variable.
 ```

 #### Setting up the timeline graph
 Follow the same instructions from the **Metrics** section to add the data source.
-Make sure to set use the right template variables in the right place and the graph will handle everything automatically.
+Make sure to set the right template variables in the right place and the graph will handle everything automatically.